rahulghangas/Digital-PhotoMontage-Python/README.md

 # To install
   - Clone the repo
   - run `conda env create -f environment.yml`
+  - Activate your conda environment using `conda activate photoMontage`

 # To run example
   - run `python GUI.py` from your terminal